ucd-spatial/Datasets/sentiment_detection_hotel_reviews_dataset/README.md

 *	 ` 1` 	= very good
 *	 `NA`	= not available

-They also contained the polarity values, detected by our systems, expressed in range [-1,1] (where -1 means very bad and 1 very good).
+They also contained the polarity values, detected by our systems, expressed in range \[-1,1\], where -1 means very bad and 1 very good.
-Again, *NA* indicates a not available feature.
+`NA` indicates a feature that is not discussed in the review.

 ### License